 Day 14 – The cooling off period, in which you can cancel a switch with no consequences and stay with your current provider, comes to an end.
 Your new and existing provider agree on the same meter reading at which to transfer your fees to ensure you are not charged twice during this time.

 Day 21 – The deadline for switch completion.
 Your supply is now with the new provider and your old account will be closed.

 Your final bill and any refunds due to you should be resolved within 8 weeks of closing your account.
 Many suppliers will process these bills much sooner, but it’s always worth reducing the credit in your account when you’re starting a switch:

 Day 63 – The deadline for receiving your final bill from your old supplier.

 Day 77 – The deadline for any credit refunds from your old supplier

 The above assumes that everything progresses smoothly.
-The switch may still be delayed if for example your account is in debt or if there is an issue identifying your meter.
+The switch may still be delayed if for example your account is in debt with your existing energy company or if there is an issue identifying your meter.

 How is supplier performance monitored?